AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/previewing-content.md

 For more information, see [this section](/help/implementing/deploying/configuring-osgi.md#author-vs-publish-configuration) of the OSGi configuration documentation.

-## Debbugging Preview Using the Developer Console {#debugging-preview-using-the-developer-console}
+## Debugging Preview Using the Developer Console {#debugging-preview-using-the-developer-console}

 Follow these steps in order to debug the preview tier using the Developer Console: